Contract revision number C1120-18

 Information – Paul Berry (MBACP)

-Psychotherapy involves working with you in a secure, and confidential relationship.
-I seek to work with you in a nonjudgmental way which may help you look at what you would like to speak about.
-I do not have all the answers to your problems, but I will work towards assisting you in exploring any issues you choose to bring to a session.
+Therapy involves working with you in a secure, and confidential relationship.
+I seek to work with you in a nonjudgmental way which will help you organise your thoughts around your current difficulties.
+I may not have all the answers to your problems, but I will work towards assisting you in exploring any issues you choose to bring to a session.

 I am also a member of the British Association for Counselling and Psychotherapy (BACP).
 This means that all work is carried out under ethical guidelines set down by the BACP.
-You, myself and our work together are supported by the guidance provided by the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
-Confidentiality is one of the main areas of professional practice.
+You, myself, and our work together are supported by the guidance provided by the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
+I am also registered on the BACP professional register.

 All my work is supported by an experienced Senior Accredited therapist supervisor, my casework will be presented to my personal BACP supervisor on a regular basis.
-Your name will not appear on any case notes.
+Your identity will remain confidential and your name will not appear on any case notes.
 Manual working notes may be kept for up to 5 years, then destroyed.

 Description – Online Psychotherapy and Counselling